LeoIannacone/npm2deb/README.md

 A script to make faster and easier packaging nodejs modules

 ## Requirements
-You need to install these dependencies on your system:
+You need to install the following dependencies on your system:
 ```
 sudo apt-get install devscripts npm python3-dateutil node-github-url-from-git
 ```